Erfanehgh/bed_embed/README.md

 # bed_embed
-This repo uses the StarSpace method to embed the bed files and meta data.
+This repo uses the StarSpace method to embed the bed files and the meta data.